 When the RF pin is asserted HIGH, RDY leaves it normal mode of operation and is asserted HIGH while the framer searches the data stream for a K28.5 character.
 After the framer has synchronized to a K28.5 character, the Receiver will assert the RDY pin LOW when the K28.5 character is present at the parallel output.
+The RDY pin will then resume its normal operation as dictated by the MODE and BISTEN pins.

-The RDY pin will then resume its normal operation as dictated by
+The normal operation of the \overline{RDY} pin in encoded mode is to signal when parallel data is present at the output pins by pulsing LOW with a 60% LOW/40% HIGH duty cycle. \overline{RDY} does not pulse LOW in a field of K28.5 characters; however, \overline{RDY} does pulse LOW for the last K28.5 character in the field or for any single K28.5.
+In unencoded mode, the normal operation of the \overline{RDY} pin is to signal when any K28.5 is at the parallel output pins.

-The normal operation of the \overline{RDY} pin in encoded mode is to signal when parallel data is present at the output pins by pulsing LOW with a 60% LOW/40% HIGH duty cycle.
-RDY does not pulse LOW in a field of K28.5 characters; however, RDY does pulse LOW for the last K28.5 character in the field or for any single K28.5.
-In unencoded mode, the normal operation of the RDY pin is to signal when any K28.5 is at the parallel output pins.
-The Transmitter and Receiver parallel interface timing and functionality can be made to match the timing and functionality of either an asynchronous FIFO or a clocked FIFO by appropriately connecting signals (See Figure 5).
+The Transmitter and Receiver parallel interface timing and functionality can be made to match the timing and functionality of either an asynchronous FIFO or a clocked FIFO by appropriately connecting signals (See Figure 4).
 Proper operation of the FIFO interface depends upon various FIFO-specific access and response specifications.

-The SMPTE HOTLink Transmitter and Receiver serial interface provides a seamless interface to various types of media.
+The HOTLink Transmitter and Receiver serial interface provides a seamless interface to various types of media.
 A minimal number of external components are needed to properly terminate transmission lines and provide PECL loads.
-For proper power supply decoupling, a single 0.01 μF for each device is all that is required to bypass the VCC and GND pins.
-Figure 6 illustrates a SMPTE HOTLink Transmitter and Receiver interface to fiber-optic and copper media.
-More information on interfacing SMPTE HOTLink to various media can be found in the "HOTLink" Design Considerations" application note.
+For proper power supply decoupling, a single 0.01 mF for each device is all that is required to bypass the VCC and GND pins.
+Figure 5 illustrates a HOTLink Transmitter and Receiver interface to fiber optic and copper media.
+More information on interfacing HOTLink to various media can be found in the HOTLink Design Considerations application note.